 What Does Immature Egg Mean?

 An immature egg is a follicle from the ovary that has not undergone the necessary cell division to reduce the number of chromosomes in the nucleus of the egg from 46 chromosomes to 23 chromosomes.

 FertilitySmarts Explains Immature Egg

 In order to produce and mature and viable egg during ovulation, ovarian follicles must undergo a cell division process called meiosis, which is a process of cell division specific to eggs and sperm.
 Meiosis reduces the number of chromosomes in the nucleus of the egg from 46 chromosomes to 23 chromosomes which allows for fertilization by the sperm.

 During in vitro fertilization (IVF) the process of egg maturation may be stimulated with the hormone human chorionic gonadotropin (hCG) through what is called an hCG trigger shot.
-During the egg retrieval it is common for some immature eggs may be collected in addition to mature eggs because all follicles are aspirated.
+During the egg retrieval, it is common for some immature eggs to be collected in addition to mature eggs because all follicles are aspirated.
 Stimulation protocols can be adjusted to improve the rate of mature eggs retrieved if a high percentage of eggs are found to be immature.

 It may be possible to take immature eggs collected during the egg retrieval process and mature them in the lab through in vitro maturation (IVM).
 These lab-matured eggs can then be fertilized by the sperm to produce an embryo.
 This is considered to be an alternative treatment that remains a controversial aspect of assisted reproductive technology (ART).